Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Someone who describes and explains events, especially on television or radio.
 **Sentence:** The commentator highlighted the challenges farmers face in rural areas.
 **Conversation:**
-A – Who is talking about the challenges in the farming industry?
+A – Who is talking about the challenges in the farming industry
 B – It’s the commentator from the agricultural news channel.

 ---